epfl-ada/ada-2024-project-conquistada/README.md

 #### What makes a movie successful?

-We will focus on 2 variables to determine success: revenue and TMDb score (see Additional Datasets for more information)
+We will focus on 2 variables to determine success: revenue and TMDb score (see [Additional Datasets](#additional-datasets) for more information).

 __Revenue__:

 We can study the box office value (gross revenue) the net revenue.
 The revenue/budget ratio is also interesting to study, as the box office does not take into account the costs of the movie.
 These can be found in the CMU movie corpus dataset and in the TMDb dataset.
-Inflation is also a parameter that should not be neglected.
-All the cost/revenue data should be scaled according to the inflation between the year of production of a given movie and today.
-The history of US inflation dataset will be very useful for this.

 __TMDb ratings__: